February 07, 2019

-Dr. Jennifer Ryan, RRI senior scientist and Reva James Leeds Chair in Neuroscience and Research Leadership, was awarded $688,500 over five years for her research into a unique, natural brain strategy that could be used to overcome memory problems.
+RRI senior scientist Dr. Jennifer Ryan, the Reva James Leeds Chair in Neuroscience and Research Leadership, was awarded $688,500 over five years for her research into a unique, natural brain strategy that could be used to overcome memory problems.

 Dr. Ryan’s team uncovered this approach that could help people improve their memory for relationships, known as unitization, when working with D.A., an individual with amnesia who could complete tasks that he shouldn’t have been able to due to his brain injury.
 D.A. suffered damage to his hippocampus, the memory centre of the brain, which makes it difficult to establish new memories and integrate and learn new information based on past experiences.